evasyakin/evasyakin/README.md

 - 🔭 I’m currently working on [Evas PHP](https://github.com/evas-php)
 - 🌱 I’m currently learning ...
+- 🌱 I’m currently interested in the future of ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...